python/typeshed/tests/README.md

 [pyright](https://github.com/microsoft/pyright).
 - `tests/check_consistent.py` checks certain files in typeshed remain consistent with each other.
-- `tests/stubtest_stdlib.py` checks stubs against the objects at runtime.
+- `tests/stubtest_stdlib.py` checks standard library stubs against the objects at runtime.
+- `tests/stubtest_third_party.py` checks third-party stubs against the objects at runtime.

 To run the tests, follow the [setup instructions](../CONTRIBUTING.md#preparing-the-environment) in the `CONTRIBUTING.md` document.